Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

  [ 9 10 11 12]]
 ```

-let's see two ways to access the data in middle row of the array.
+there are two ways to access the data in middle row of the array.

 Mixing integer indexing with slices yields lower rank than the the original array